Skip to main content

 However, it’s also important to keep lifetime operating costs and your local climate in mind before you decide.
 Electric furnaces are more popular in southern and southwestern states where heating seasons are shorter and less intense.
 In northern climates where gas furnaces are more common, heating seasons are longer and temperatures are more extreme.
 And while costs can vary, fuel costs for heating a home with gas are generally lower than costs associated with an electric furnace.

-Find a Carrier Gas Furnace Expert
+Find a Carrier Home Furnace Expert

 Finding the perfect gas furnace for your home can be a daunting experience.
 From finding the right model, to making sure it has the heating capacity to keep your entire home comfortable and is installed correctly, there’s a lot to consider!
 That’s why soliciting advice from an expert can be comforting.

-Carrier’s gas furnace qualified experts can help you navigate through the process.
+Carrier’s natural gas furnace qualified experts can help you navigate through the process.
 They have the experience and training to assess your home, evaluate your needs, and provide recommendations that make sense for your budget.
 It’s a choice that can affect your comfort and your wallet for years to come.
 If you don’t already have one in mind, you can find a Carrier Expert using our convenient dealer locator on our residential products website.

-Learn More
+Learn More About Gas Furnace Topics

 Chat-icon